RWS/studio-api-docs/apiconcepts/projectautomation/translation_memory_filter_settings.md

 About Filters
 --

-The following screenshot illustrates how a filter is defined in the user interface of <Var:ProductName>:
+The following screenshot illustrates how a filter is defined in the user interface of Var:ProductName:

 ![filter_penalties](images/filter_penalties.jpg)